Dall Sheep Hunting in Alaska

 Judging Full-Curl Rams

-The Alaska Game Regulations define a full curl horn as "the horn of a mature Dall sheep, the tip of which has grown through 360 degrees of a circle described by the outer surface of the horn, as viewed from the side or with both horns broken."
+The Alaska Game Regulations define a full curl horn as "the horn of a male (ram) Dall sheep, the tip of at least one horn has grown through 360 degrees of a circle described by the outer surface of the horn, as viewed from the side or with both horn tips broken, or the sheep is at least eight years of age as determined by horn growth annuli."

 It takes an average of 8 years for the ram's horn tip to form a circle as seen from the side.
 Rams with both horns broken are included in the definition of full curl.
 These rams are usually very old and they will die before their horns will again grow to full curl.